-If you chose Production Mode on the Domain Mode and JDK screen in Specifying the Domain Mode and JDK, you see a prompt for Administrator user login credentials.
+If you chose Production Mode or Secure on the Domain Mode and JDK screen in the Configuration Wizard, you see a prompt for Administrator user login credentials.
 You provided these in the Administrator Account screen in Configuring the Administrator Account.